-11. Public Facilities-In accordance with Section 24-122.01 of the prior Subdivision Regulations, police facilities are found to be adequate to serve both the proposed residential and nonresidential development.
-Fire and rescue facilities are found to be adequate to serve the proposed residential development, but not the nonresidential development, as outlined in a memorandum from the Special Projects Section, dated January 24, 2023 (Ray to Heath), incorporated by reference herein.
+8. Public Facilities-In accordance with Section 24-122.01 of the prior Subdivision Regulations, police facilities are found to be adequate to serve both the proposed residential and non-residential development.
+Fire and rescue facilities are found to be adequate to serve the proposed residential development, but not the non-residential development, as outlined in a memorandum from the Special Projects Section, dated January 24, 2023 (Ray to Heath), provided in the backup of this technical staff report, and incorporated by reference herein.

-As stated above and as outlined in a statement provided by Prince George's County Fire/EMS Department representative, James V. Reilly, the proposed development fails the four-minute travel time test for nonresidential development.
-Therefore, as mitigation, the following is required: (1) contact the Prince George's County Fire/EMS Department to request a pre-incident Emergency Plan for the facility; (2) install and maintain automated external defibrillators in accordance with the Code of Maryland Regulations; and (3) install and maintain hemorrhage kits next to fire extinguishers.
+As stated above and as outlined in a statement provided by Prince George's County Fire/EMS Department representative, James V. Reilly, the proposed development fails the four-minute travel time test for non-residential development.
+Therefore, as mitigation, the following recommendations are proposed: (1) contact the Prince George's County Fire/EMS Department to request a pre-incident Emergency Plan for the facility; (2) install and maintain automated external defibrillators in accordance with the Code of Maryland Regulations; and (3) install and maintain hemorrhage kits next to fire extinguishers.